besartelezi/how-to-write-readmes/README.md

 And that's to perfectly represent what goes on in that segment of text.
 It makes the entire README more structured, less exhausting to read through, and when someone needs to find a specific piece on information, they can find it way faster!

-And if you can mak a funny title, that's even better!
+And if you can make a funny title, that's even better!
 Here are some Besart-Cerficied tips to make some funny titles (9/10 times I use these):
 * Add a pun in the title, gets 'em every time
 * Make up your own acronyms